-The mean value of traits was figured out, and analysis of variance (ANOVA) was performed in accordance with Panse and Sukhatme (1978).
-Phenotypic A phenotypic trait trait-based dissimilarity matrix was constructed using Manhattan coefficients with NTSYSpc 2.0 (Rohlf 1998).
+The mean value of traits was figured out, and analysis of variance (ANOVA) was performed in accordance with Panse and Sukhatme (1978) in Microsoft Excel 2013.
+A P phenotypic trait-based dissimilarity matrix was constructed using Manhattan coefficients with Numerical Taxonomy and Multivariate Analysis System (NTSYSpc 2.0;-(Rohlf 1998).
 The amplified products of SSR and SRAP markers were scored in 1 (presence) and 0 (absence) fashion.
-Polymorphism information content (PIC), Multiplex ratio (MR), effective multiplex ratio (EMR) marker index (MI), and resolving power (Rp) value were were estimated following Sharma et al. (2016).
-In NTSYSpc 2.0, The SIMQUAL program used the Jaccard's similarity (J) coefficient to compute the genetic similarity between genotypes, SAHN clustering method was used to construct the UPGMA dendrogram.
+Polymorphism information content (PIC), Multiplex ratio (MR), effective multiplex ratio (EMR) marker index (MI), and resolving power (Rp) value were estimated following Sharma et al. (2016) in Microsoft Excel 2013.
+In NTSYSpc 2.0, The SIMQUAL program used the Jaccard's similarity (J) coefficient to compute the genetic similarity between genotypes, SAHN clustering method was used to construct the unweighted pair group method with arithmetic mean (UPGMA) dendrogram (Sneath and Sokal, 1973).